tuist/handbook/handbook/company/vision.md

 We achieve this by providing an integrated ecosystem of tools and technologies that align and integrate with Apple's ecosystem, meeting developers where they are.

-> [!NOTE] YOUR PLATFORM TEAM
-> Think of Tuist as your platform team or the co-pilot to your platform team.

 We tackle organizations' challenges without limits, ensuring our solutions seamlessly integrate into a cohesive and user-friendly Tuist ecosystem.
 Starting with simplifying Xcode project complexities through project generation, we laid a foundation — a language to describe projects — that we'll leverage to offer streamlined, low-configuration workflows.